kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

 Katalon Studio provides a feature [Parallel execution of Test Suite Collection](https://docs.katalon.com/docs/katalon-studio/execute-tests/execute-test-suite-collections-in-katalon-studio#parallel-mode).
 Does it make your test project run faster than the sequential mode?

 I did a study about this question.
-I would report the result here.
+I would present you a data.

 ## How to run the exam